All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 On my last day in Italy, I visited Pisa and the famous "Leaning Tower of Pisa".
-It rained most of the day, but it didn't matter to me because there stood the tower in all of it's leaning glory!
+It rained most of the day, but it didn't matter because there stood the tower in all of it's leaning glory!
 That evening while exploring, I kept my head phones on to block out the noise and took tons of pictures.
 I was in another world, my own little world, and just what I needed that day.

 _